-I’m a marketing, product, and creative professional, currently available to work on type-related projects.
+I’m a marketing, product, and creative professional, currently available to work on type-related projects via Fontwerk.
 If you have any questions about fonts, I’d be happy to help.

 I love About pages.
 Learning more about the people behind websites is an important part of my online experience.
 Since I can’t be the only one with this particular interest, here are some facts about me.

 I think I know some things about the type and the design industry, as I’ve spent most of my career working for brands like FontShop, FontFont, MyFonts, or Linotype.
-Before I recently became a ‘Typereneur’, I held the position of Senior Director of Marketing for Monotype’s Digital Commerce group.
-I’ll post more about my new venture soon, but if you have a project or a question related to fonts or typography or anything else regarding the type business (even font licensing, eek), I’m your man and fun to work with.
+Before I recently became a ‘Typereneur’ at my own company Fontwerk, I held the position of Senior Director of Marketing for Monotype’s Digital Commerce group.
+If you have a project or a question related to fonts or typography or anything else regarding the type business (even font licensing, eek), I’m your man and fun to work with.

 Developing and improving products and brands is one of my favorite things to do.
 What I like to call marketing engineering might be better known as the traditional 4P’s marketing mix.
 One of the things I was responsible in that sense was the initial development and introduction of self-hosted webfonts as a business model.
 Its main part – the licensing based on pageviews – soon after became an industry standard.